-Event Clock Clock(condition, startInterval) The input argument, condition, is a continuous-time expression of type Boolean.
-The optional startInterval argument (default = 0.0) is the value returned by the operator interval() at the first tick of the clock, see section 16.9.
+Event Clock The input argument, condition, is a continuous-time expression of type Boolean.
+The optional startInterval argument (default $= 0.0$) is the value returned by the operator interval() at the first tick of the clock, see sec- tion 16.9.
 The output argument is of base type Clock that ticks when edge(condition) becomes true.
-[This clock is used to trigger a clocked partition due to a state event, that is a zero-crossing of a Real variable, in a continuous-time partition or due to a hardware interrupt that is modeled as Boolean in the simulation model.
-Example: Clock c = Clock(angle > 0, 0.1) // before first tick of c : // interval(c) = 0.1 The implicitly given interval and time shift can be modified by using the subsample, superSample, shiftSample and backSample operators on the returned clock, see section 16.5.2, provided the base interval is not smaller than the implicitly given interval.
-Clock(c, solverMethod) Solver Clock The first input argument "c" is a clock and the operator returns this clock.
-The returned clock is associated with the second input argument of type String "solverMethod".
+[This clock is used to trigger a clocked partition due to a state event, that is a zero-crossing of a Real variable, in a continuous-time partition or due Clock(to a hardware interrupt that is modeled as Boolean in the simulation model. condition, Example: startInterval) Clock c = Clock(angle > 0, 0.1) // before first tick of c . // interval(c) $= 0.1$ The implicitly given interval and time shift can be modified by using the subsample, superSample, shiftSample and backSample operators on the returned clock, see section 16.5.2, provided the base interval is not smaller than the implicitly given interval.
+Solver Clock Clock(c, solverMethod) The first input argument c is a clock and the operator returns this clock.
+The returned clock is associated with the second input argument of type String solverMethod.
 The meaning of solverMethod is defined in section 16.8.2.
-If the second input argument solverMethod is an empty String, then this Clock- construct does not associate an integrator with the returned clock.
+If the second input argument solverMethod is an empty String, then this Clock-construct does not associate an integrator with the returned clock.
 [Examples: Clock c1 = Clock(1,10) // 100 ms, no solver Clock c2 = Clock(c1, "ImplicitTrapezoid"); // 100 ms, ImplicitTrapezoid solver Clock c3 = Clock(c2, ""); // 100 ms, no solver